asyncart/async-blueprint/contracts/contracts/deployment/README.md

 ### System smart contracts

 When the factory is deployed, it also deploys the `CreatorBlueprints` implementation, it's beacon, the global `BlueprintsV12` implementation, and it's proxy.
 These 4 smart contracts encapsulate Async's Blueprints ecosystem, meaning only the factory deployment is required to get started.

+### Default platform address

+The factory contains default platform and minter addresses, which are passed in on each `CreatorBlueprints` deployment.
+These can be changed by the owner of the factory contract.
+They are initially set in the `initalize` of the factory.
+When you do want to change either one or both, (eg. one of them is compromised), call `changeDefaultCreatorBlueprintsAdmins`.